- A total of 90 credit hours*, including seven core courses and five formal 500 level courses.

 Earning a Masters degree along the way to a PhD

 PhD students should apply for a master’s degree when 30 credits are accumulated.
 The credits must include the following: MATH 436, 440, 467, 471, or their equivalent courses taken elsewhere.
 Regardless of how the credit requirements are satisfied, the prelim exams corresponding to Math 436, 440, 467, 471 must be passed to obtain an MA.

 Students will be awarded an MA in mathematics once prelims are passed and the master's program form is completed.
 (See our graduate administrator for the necessary forms.)

 Graduate students who are teaching assistants must register for a minimum of 18 credits for the academic year (9 credits per semester).

 Graduate students who are not teaching assistants must register for a minimum of 24 credits per year (12 credits per semester).

-Students must take all eight core courses in their first two years, or demonstrate proficiency by passing the prelims in the respective topics.
+Students must take all seven core courses in their first three years, or demonstrate proficiency by passing the prelims in the respective topics.
 The seven courses need to be passed with a B+ or better grade.
 If possible, students should take advanced courses in their chosen area in the second year.
 Students are required to maintain a B average or better.

 The following schedule allows students to pass the prelims by August at the end of their first year, and start research quickly.

 |MATH 436: Algebra I (4 credits)||MATH 437: Algebra II (4 credits)|